 - 7. Download the root CA certificate from the CA of the KeySecure (Security > Local CAs). - 8.
 On the protection system/DD VE, use adminaccess CLI to install the pkcs#12 client certificate and the CA certificate.
 Use application type as keysecure. - 9.
 On the KeySecure, create a symmetric key with AES-256 as the algorithm and key length. - a.
 Set the owner to the user that will use as KMIP on the protection system/DD VE. - b.
 Select the Exportable option. - c.
 Under Security > Keys > Attributes for the key, ensure to set Application Namespace to DD_DARE_KEYS.
 Ensure to set Application Data to key-class that you are planning to use on the protection system/DD VE. - 10.
 Use filesys encryption key-manager set command to configure ALL the parameters to access the keysecure key manager. - 11.
 Enable the external key-manager by using the command filesys encryption key-manager enable. - 12.
-Enable encryption by using the commands filesys encryption enable and filesys restart.
+Enable encryption by using the commands filesys encryption enable. - 13.
+Keys should be automatically retrieved from the keysecure key-manager should be seen in the local key table.